 Register in our application portal to apply, receive our newsletter and stay up to date with the main application round's process and timetables.

-Applicants must fulfill all the following six requirements, and the full details are presented in our application portal, please register there as a prospective applicant.:
+Applicants must fulfill all the following six requirements, the full details are presented in our application portal, please register there as a prospective applicant.

 1. Bachelor's or Master's Degree from a recognised university or polytechnic